was born in 1976 in Hamburg.

-In December 2015 Theatre of Displaced People was selected as the “main achievement of Ukrainian Theatre in 2015” by the newspaper “gazeta.ua”.
+In December 2015 Theater of Displaced People was selected as the “Main achievement of Ukrainian Theater in 2015” by the newspaper “Gazeta.ua”.

-2014 the President of the Repuplic of Bulgaria Rossen Plewneliew presented the Award "Stojan Kambarev" for contemporary art to Teatr Replika for their projects with the director Georg Genoux "Truth… Beyond the Arctic Circle", "A Couple of Poor, Polish-Speaking Romanians", "We are the Rubbish from Eastern Europe".
+In 2014 President of the Repuplic of Bulgaria Rossen Plewneliew presented the Award "Stojan Kambarev" for contemporary art to Theater Replika for their projects with the director Georg Genoux "Truth… Beyond the Arctic Circle", "A Couple of Poor, Polish-Speaking Romanians", "We are the Rubbish from Eastern Europe".

-Georg staged the Joseph Beuys text “A Call for an Alternative” as part of the Joseph Beuys exhibition in Moscow in 2012.
+In 2012 Georg staged the Joseph Beuys text “A Call for an Alternative” at National Centre for Contemporary Art (NCCA) in Moscow as a part of the Joseph Beuys exhibition.

-In 2012, his production CRISIS was invited to the Seventh Berlin Biennale of Contemporary Art at the theatre Hebbel am Ufer in Berlin.
+In 2012 his production CRISIS was invited to the 7th Berlin Biennale of Contemporary Art at the Hebbel am Ufer Theater in Berlin.

 In 2011 his project Democracy.doc was invited to the Biennale of Contemporary Art in Moscow.

-In 2011, he was selected ‘Man of the Year in Russian Theatre’ by the Moscow Times.
+In 2011 he was called as ‘Man of the Year in Russian Theater’ by the Moscow Times Newspaper.

-In 2010, 2011 and 2013 his productions “Third Watch”, “Pavlik is my god”, “One Hour Eighteen Minutes” and “Usbek” have been nominated for the Golden Mask Award in Moscow as best experimental theatre project of the year.
+In 2010, 2011 and 2013 his productions “Third Watch”, “Pavlik is my God”, “One Hour Eighteen Minutes” and “Uzbek” were nominated for the Golden Mask Award in Moscow in nomination "Best experimental theatre project of the year".

-In 2006 and 2007 his performances “Democracy.doc” and “The Truth..beyond the arctic circle” were invited in the NEW DRAMA Festival in Moscow.
+In 2006 and 2007 his performances “Democracy.doc” and “The Truth..beyond the arctic circle” were invited to the NEW DRAMA Festival in Moscow.